ryan258/sssuite/README.md

 ---

 By leveraging cutting-edge AI technology and a modular, scalable architecture, the AI Story Creator and Marketing Helper aims to revolutionize how young writers and marketers learn and create.
-This project not only serves as a powerful tool for its users but also as a showcase of modern software development practices and AI integration.
+This project serves as a powerful tool for its users and showcases modern software development practices and AI integration.